College Relationships

 Photo by Eliott Reyna on Unsplash

 In recent years, the topic of relationships has gained immense prominence, especially among college students.
-It’s hard to overlook the increasing emphasis on having a girlfriend, which seems almost like a rite of passage for many young men in college.
+It’s hard to overlook the increasing emphasis on having a girlfriend, which seems almost like a rite of passage for many young men.
 But what’s driving this trend?
-Is it just hormones, or is there more to it—something influenced by pop culture, social media, and even movies?

 Puvvukonvict